Job ID: 2019-10920 Type: Full-Time # of Openings: 1 Category: Research and Laboratory

 The Industrial Relations Section (IRS), a center for research in labor economics and related fields, invites applications from motivated individuals for positions assisting faculty members in all aspects of their research.
 Graduating seniors are encouraged to apply.
 Please include the names and contact information for three references with your submission materials.

-These are one-year term positions with the possibility of renewal for a second year, contingent upon continued funding and satisfactory performance.
+This is a one-year term position with the possibility of renewal for a second year.
 End date is dependent on start date, which may vary.

-Minimum BA/BS degree in Economics, Mathematics or Computer Science, or significant coursework in Economics, Mathematics, Statistics, and/or programming.
+Minimum BA/BS degree in Economics or Math, or BA/BS with significant coursework in Economics, Math, and Statistics

 Princeton University is an Equal Opportunity/Affirmative Action Employer and all qualified applicants will receive consideration for employment without regard to age, race, color, religion, sex, sexual orientation, gender identity or expression, national origin, disability status, protected veteran status, or any other characteristic protected by law.
 EEO IS THE LAW